qpalzmz112/Robot-Evolution-Simulator/readme.md

 ## What morphologies are possible?
 The program could generate a snake or a quadruped, although this is unlikely.
 In most cases, the body generated will just be a group of randomly connected rectangular prisms that bear little resemblance to anything living.
 With regards to movement, the possibilities range from bouncing aimlessly to crawling or walking.
+[Here](https://www.youtube.com/watch?v=KaYPuSWcNjU)'s a short video demonstrating a few random bodies.

 ![Screenshot 2023-02-18 000439 817](https://user-images.githubusercontent.com/68213464/219844293-2056f50a-90a3-4ec4-9582-dcaac5d19770.png)